 The first meeting of the peer group took place in Helsinki on 15 January 2019.
-Based on the country inputs where countries indicated their needs for support and offered their support, a workshop on self-certification of national qualification frameworks was organized on 3 May in Prague.
-Representatives of eight countries participated at the workshop, out of which three countries (Finland, Germany and Croatia) had self-certified their frameworks and shared their experience with others.
+Based on the country inputs where countries indicated their needs for support and offered their support, a workshop on self-certification of national qualification frameworks was organized on 3 May 2019 in Prague.
+Representatives of eight countries participated in the workshop; of these three countries (Finland, Germany and Croatia) had already self-certified their frameworks and they shared their experience with the others.

-The second meeting of the peer group took place in Prague on 3 June.
-Representatives of 18 countries and other stakeholders participated, in total there were 30 participants.
+The second meeting of the peer group took place in Prague on 3 June 2019.
+Representatives of 18 countries and other stakeholders participated; in total there were 30 participants.
 The meeting was followed by a conference on ECTS and the implementation of national credit systems for higher education in line with the commitments of the European Higher Education Area.